senorbueno/Drivers/README.md

 ## Driverscan

-The script exports all third-party drivers detected in use (non-Microsoft).
+The PowerShell script scans and exports all third-party drivers detected in use (non-Microsoft).

 Tested on:
 ```markdown